 Carondelet Historical Society

 The Carondelet Historical Society was founded in 1967 with 353 charter members, active citizens and community leaders who shared a common interest in perpetuating the heritage of their remarkable community.
 Before it was a south-city neighborhood, Carondelet developed in parallel with St. Louis; it was an independent settlement founded in 1767 by French settler Clément Delor de Treget.
+The Village of Carondelet incorporated as a town in 1832 and, then, as a City in 1851.
+In 1870, Carondelet was annexed by and became part of the City of St. Louis.

 The building was purchased in 1981 and added to the National Register of Historic Places in 1982.
 There are several permanent exhibits in the former Des Peres School.
 The Susan Blow Kindergarten Room is on the first floor; it is maintained as it appeared in the 19th Century and features “Fröbel’s Gifts,” pedagogical materials developed by the German creator of the kindergarten movement, Friedrich Fröbel.